wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 If the access misses the cache, then a directory entry is allocated, and its state transits to `IM`.
 The `GetX` event is also forwarded to the lower level by calling `forwardMessage()`.
 If the access sees a `S` state entry, an upgrade is only needed if the cache is not a last-level cache.
-The upgrade is perfomed by first forwarding the event to the lower level, and then calling `invalidateExceptRequestor()` to invalidate (`INV`) shared copies of the block in the upper level (`FetchInv`).
+The upgrade is performed by first forwarding the event to the lower level, and then calling `invalidateExceptRequestor()` to invalidate (`INV`) shared copies of the block in the upper level (`FetchInv`).
 If at least one invalidation is sent to the upper level, then the state transits to `SM_Inv`.
 Otherwise, there is no need to wait for invalidation, because there is not any upper level sharer nor owner,